-Several factors contribute to the cost of your insurance premiums.
-These include how much cover you choose to take out as well as your age, gender and other personal risk factors.
-You can read more about these below.
+Multiple factors contribute to the cost of your insurance premiums.
+These include the structure, options and amount of cover you choose to take out as well as specific attributes such as age, gender and other personal risk factors.
+You can read about these and more below.

 Factors which contribute to the cost of premiums